yearn/yearn-vaults-v3/TECH_SPEC.md

 - name: name of Shares as described in ERC20
 - symbol: symbol of Shares ERC20
 - role_manager: account that can assign and revoke Roles
-- PROFIT_MAX_UNLOCK_TIME: max amount of time profit will be locked before being distributed
+- PROFIT_MAX_UNLOCK_TIME: max amount of time profit will be distributed over

 ## Normal Operation